 $ apt-get install nginx-plus-module-cookie-flag # Ubuntu/Debian $ yum install nginx-plus-module-cookie-flag # Red Hat/CentOS

-The NGINX WAF module, based on ModSecurity 3.0, has been updated with the following enhancements:
+NGINX ModSecurity WAF, a dynamic module for NGINX Plus based on ModSecurity 3.0, has been updated with the following enhancements:

 - Performance improvements in

 [Editor – NGINX ModSecurity WAF officially went End-of-Sale as of April 1, 2022 and is transitioning to End-of-Life effective March 31, 2024.
 For more details, see F5 NGINX ModSecurity WAF Is Transitioning to End-of-Life on our blog.]

 NGINX Plus R15 includes improved authentication capabilities for your client applications, additional clustering capabilities, njs enhancements, and notable bug fixes.